Aiden-Vihaan/Autonomous-Vehicle-Passenger-Control-Interface/Analysis/empirical-results-template.md

 «Did participants understand the vehicle sufficiently to form an appropriate level of trust?»

-Rather than:
+rather than:

 «Which interface produced the highest trust?»

 A high trust score accompanied by poor comprehension should not automatically be interpreted as a positive outcome.

-A lower trust score accompanied by improved understanding may represent improved calibration rather than design failure.

 ---

-5. Workload Interpretation
+11. Workload Interpretation

-Explanation effectiveness must be evaluated against cognitive cost.

-A useful interpretation matrix is:

 Comprehension| Workload| Interpretation
 High| Low| Efficient explanation